-Mune and Donaldson were also collaborating on the writing of their first full-length movie, Sleeping Dogs, often seen as start point for the late 70s renaissance of New Zealand cinema.
+Mune and Donaldson were also collaborating to write their first full-length movie, Sleeping Dogs, often seen as start point for the late 70s renaissance of Kiwi cinema.
 Mune took one of the main roles; as he says in documentary The Life of Ian, acting opposite the more "contained" Sam Neill taught him the value of being in the moment.

 Mune then followed Roger Donaldson overseas again, to work on uncredited rewrites for The Bounty.
 When Mune returned home, he was ready to make his debut as a feature film director — 1984's colourful conman caper Came a Hot Friday, which American magazine Variety called "a major advance in Kiwi Comedy"; Mune called it absolutely "the best time of my life".

 Both Came a Hot Friday and Mune's long-gestating The End of the Golden Weather (1991) were based on Kiwi classics from another medium (in the latter case, Bruce Mason's classic one man play).
 Both display Mune's keen eye for imaginative recreations of a golden, yet far from perfect New Zealand past.
 Both won multiple awards.
 The End of the Golden Weather also demonstrated Mune's abilities with novice actors: in the central role of a boy in the process of leaving childhood behind, 12-year-old Stephen Fulford took away the best actor award at 1993's Los Angeles Youth in Film ceremony.